Hoyasumii/avengers-endgame/README.md

 THANOS (2014): [To Ebony Maw] Run diagnostics.
 Show me her memory file.

 EBONY MAW (2014): Sire, the file appears entangled.
 It was a memory, but not hers.
-There's
+There's a